 Led by New Adventures Resident Artist, Paul Smethurst, and long-standing company member Sam Archer, two creative residencies were delivered in partnership with both organisations that culminated in a performance of a new dance work.
 This was an opportunity for young people aged 12-21 and not in education, employment or training to experience working with one of the UK’s prolific dance-theatre companies.

 Civil Blood was inspired by the main themes in Romeo and Juliet; that of highly emotional young people being made to suppress their emotions and conflict against authority and those in power.
 These themes resonate very strongly with the youth of today, particularly with young people who are marginalised, hard to reach or living in challenging life circumstances.
-In both settings, we created a company of the least engaged and most vulnerable and together, created a high quality artistic work in the unique New Adventures style.
+In both settings, we created a company of the least engaged and most vulnerable, and together created a high quality artistic work in the unique New Adventures style.

 We believe that both projects championed the power of dance to have a long-lasting impact on the lives of these young people; developing confidence, improving emotional resilience and contributing to social reintegration.
-All participants who completed the project have worked towards a nationally accredited Arts Award during the process.
+All participants who completed the project worked towards a nationally accredited Arts Award during the process.